 Learn how freelancing in Greece works in 2026: sole proprietorship setup, AFM and AADE registration, taxes, VAT, e-EFKA, invoices, foreign payments, and platforms like Flexhire.

 For foreign nationals, tax registration is not immigration permission.
-EU/EEA/Swiss citizens generally have broad mobility rights.
+European Union (EU), European Economic Area (EEA), and Swiss citizens generally have broad mobility rights.
 Non-EU nationals usually need a visa or residence permit that permits self-employment, freelance work, or remote work before working from Greece.

 Yes.
 Freelancing is legal in Greece when the activity is lawful, the freelancer has the right immigration status, the business is registered correctly, taxes and social-security obligations are handled, professional licensing rules are respected, and the client relationship is genuinely independent.